 During the past several years, Europe's airline analysts, company executives and trade group representatives have discussed the so-called new economic model that should shape the industry's future.
 General consensus is that low-cost carriers, in the long term, will not kill their legacy competitors' attempts to survive, and both entities should eventually co-exist, albeit with market shares that will be less robust than either are used to.
 However, beyond conferences and lofty statements no ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Europeâ€™s Legacy Carriers Must Mirror Low-Cost Mode".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Europeâ€™s Legacy Carriers Must Mirror Low-Cost Mode".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.